danchoi/ri_vim/README.markdown

     ri_vim_install

-`ri_vim_install` installs a Vim plugin into your ~/.vim/plugin directory.
+`ri_vim_install` installs the ri.vim plugin into your ~/.vim/plugin directory.

-To upgrade RIVim to a newer version, just repeat the installation procedure.
+To upgrade ri.vim to a newer version, just repeat the installation procedure.
 Don't forget to run `ri_vim_install` again after you download the new gem.

+## Acknowledgements

+Special thanks to Eric Hodel, the maintainer of ri and rdoc, for providing and maintaining the whole ri and rdoc infrastructure that ri.vim builds on.

+And to Tim Pope, who continues to lead the way in making Vim a ultra-productive environment for Ruby programming.